 Eligibility & Application

-- Be of good professional character with at least three letters of recommendation attesting to your academic and personal qualifications
+- Be of good professional character with at least three letters of recommendation attesting to their academic and personal qualifications

-- Graduate of a U.S. or Canadian Medical School accredited by the Liaison Committee for Medical Education (LCME), or a college of osteopathic medicine in the U.S. accredited by the American Osteopathic Association (AOA), or a medical school outside the United States and Canada with a current valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG) prior to appointment, or have completed a Fifth Pathway program through an LCME-accredited medical school
+- Be a graduate of a U.S. or Canadian medical school accredited by the Liaison Committee for Medical Education (LCME), or a college of osteopathic medicine in the U.S. accredited by the American Osteopathic Association (AOA), or a medical school outside the U.S. and Canada with a current valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG) prior to appointment, or have completed a Fifth Pathway program through an LCME-accredited medical school

 Important Notice About Employment at Houston Methodist

 Houston Methodist is committed to improving the health of our patients, employees and communities around us.
 As a health care provider, it’s our responsibility to promote a healthier environment for those employed in our facilities.
 Job seekers will be tested for tobacco/nicotine products usage, including nicotine gum and patches, during the post-offer physical.

 Effective Jan.
 1, 2013, Houston Methodist Hospital will no longer enroll/hire residents and fellows who use products containing nicotine.
 A positive nicotine test at the pre-employment health screen is a failure to meet the conditions of employment, is considered a violation of the employment contract by the applicant and will result in inability to start the program.
 The matched applicant's inability to start the training program will be reported to the NRMP.

 If a potential resident/fellow tests positive for tobacco use, the offer will be rescinded and individuals will be given the opportunity to participate in a free tobacco cessation program provided by Houston Methodist.
 Residents wishing to reapply after testing positive for tobacco may do so 90 days after the date the initial offer was rescinded.